This page is also available in: Deutsch

 Since MacOS Catalina (10.15) iTunes is gone.
 If you don’t want to backup your iPhone or iPad to the Cloud, you have to use Finder for it.
 Unfortunately they still get saved to your small MacBook disk.
 Here I’ll show you how to save your iPhone Backups to any external hard drive.

 You don’t want to use the terminal?
 Would like an easier solution?
-I created a small Mac Appto reduce all steps to the click of a button.
-Support my work and get the app for a little „thank you contribution“ using this button:
+I created a small Mac App to reduce all steps to the click of a button.
+From now on you get my app for free.

 With the following steps you can use any external hard disk as target for your iOS Backups.
 You could even use the share of your NAS.